Verdanix/StudentScheduling/CONTRIBUTING.md

 ## Infrastructure and Monitoring
 The necessary infrastructure includes:
 - **Development, Testing, and Production Environments**: Identical configurations to replicate production-like conditions.
-- **Regular Backups**: Backups will be created (in the form of zipped files) when running the update script, allowing for manual rollbacks if needed.

 ## Contributing Guidelines
 1. Fork the repository and create a new branch.